-Table 1: Visibility thresholds related to left and right views asymmetries

-[1] ChenWei, PhD Thesis report, Multidimensional characterization of quality of experience of stereoscopic 3D TV, October 2012.]

 7 Test Methods and Experimental Design

 Measurement of the perceived quality of images requires the use of subjective scaling methods.
 The condition for such measurements to be meaningful is that there exists a relation between the physical characteristics of the "stimulus," in this case the 3D video sequence presented to the subjects in a test, and the magnitude and nature of the sensation caused by the stimulus.
 The final choice of one of these methods for a particular application depends on several factors, such as the context, the purpose and where in the development process the test is to be performed.